VJB22/pcap/docs/Validation.md

 ---

 ## What to Check
+✅ Does it follow the expected graph patterns (as explained below)?
 ✅ Do high-degree, stable workloads align with bare metal or VM in your experience?
 ✅ Are bursty, short-session workloads realistically serverless?
 ✅ Do high-peer workloads look like APIs/gateways in practice?